Cowboy Dictionary - Letter C

 Calf - A young animal belonging to the genus Bos, which includes the species cattle.
 A calf can be either male or female.
 The plural of "calf" is "calves."

-Camouflage - The ability blend in with surroundings in order not to be noticed.
+Camouflage - The ability to blend in with surroundings in order not to be noticed.
 In the animal kingdom, camouflage is an important safety factor many animals use in order to hide from predators.

 Below: A Brahman, Simmental cross calf lies camouflaged in the grass.